puppetlabs/puppet-docs/source/pe/2.5/install_basic.markdown

 Selecting Roles
 -----

-First, the installer will ask which of PE's **roles** to install; the roles you choose will determine which other questions the installer will ask.
+First, the installer will ask which of PE's **roles** to install.
+The roles you choose will determine which other questions the installer will ask.

 ### The Puppet Agent Role

 This role should be installed on **every node** in your deployment, including the master and console nodes.
 (If you choose the puppet master or console roles, the puppet agent role will be installed automatically.)
-Nodes with the puppet agent role:
+Nodes with the puppet agent role can:

 * Run the puppet agent daemon, which pulls configurations from the puppet master and applies them.
 * Listen for MCollective messages, and invoke MCollective agent actions when they receive a valid command.